PrathmeshBorkar/RFID-Password-Door-Lock-Arduino/README.md

 This project is a secure door access system using an RFID reader and a password check stored directly on the RFID card.
 Access is granted only when both the UID and the stored password are correct.

 # Features
-Secure Authentication using:
+-Secure Authentication using:

-RFID UID check
+-RFID UID check

-Password stored on RFID card (Block 16)
+-Password stored on RFID card (Block 16)

-LCD Display (16x2) via I2C for instructions and feedback
+-LCD Display (16x2) via I2C for instructions and feedback

-Servo Motor to control physical locking/unlocking
+-Servo Motor to control physical locking/unlocking

-Built with Arduino Uno R3 and MFRC522 RFID module
+-Built with Arduino Uno R3 and MFRC522 RFID module

-Compact and easy-to-use design
+-Compact and easy-to-use design

 # Components Used
-Arduino Uno R3
+-Arduino Uno R3

-MFRC522 RFID Module
+-MFRC522 RFID Module

-16x2 LCD Display with I2C
+-16x2 LCD Display with I2C

-Servo Motor SG90
+-Servo Motor SG90

-Breadboard & Jumper wires
+-Breadboard & Jumper wires

-RFID Tag/Card (MIFARE Classic 1K)
+-RFID Tag/Card (MIFARE Classic 1K)

 # How it Works
 When powered on, the LCD displays: Mark your attendance or Scan your card.